unitALG/beautiful-jekyll/index.md

+---
+layout: page
+title: About ProGrids
+subtitle: Tool to keep everything in line in Unity
+use-site-title: true
+---

 # About ProGrids

 Grid snapping keeps objects aligned and evenly spaced.
 This is an important part of just about every level design workflow.